jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

      :zip "46203"}]})
 ```

-In the example above we left out somethings.
+In the example above we left out some things.
 A person has a preferred address, but they also have other addresses.
 We have a few different things we want to do with this data.
-First we want to find all the distinct zipcodes that a person has.
+First we want to find all the distinct zip-codes that a person has.

 ```clojure
 (defn distinct-zip-codes [person]